pepperpark/gomap/README.md

 - `--from`, `--to` (repeatable)
 - Content options: `--subject`, `--body`, `--body-file`, or `--raw-file`

+Security (SMTP):

+- CLI SMTP passwords have the same caveats as IMAP.
+Prefer `--smtp-pass-prompt` on shared systems.

 ## Notes

 - UID gaps: the tool stores only the highest UID per folder.
 Deleted or skipped UIDs may not be retried.
 Robust resume would require tracking a UID set.